Eligibility explained

 Eligible setting examples:

-- If you are teaching groups with fewer than 5 learners in any SEND setting, either in FE and Skills or secondary schools, please refer to the exceptional circumstances for group size.
+• If you are teaching groups with fewer than five learners in any SEND setting, either in FE and skills or secondary schools, please refer to the exceptional circumstances for group size.

 Settings and roles not eligible: